jorelosorio/go-signature/README.md

 ## Data structure

-Message struct has the following attributes.
+A `Message` struct has the following attributes.

 ```
 sender (String)